coatyio/coaty-js/docs/man/migration-guide.md

 ### Changes to package naming and import declarations

 Coaty 2 introduces a common npm package scope named `@coaty` for current and future framework projects of the Coaty JS platform.
-The Coaty 2 core framework is published in the scoped npm package named `@coaty/core`.
+The Coaty 2 framework is published in the npm package `@coaty/core`.

 Rewrite all import and require declarations `coaty/<modulename>` to use this scoped package as follows: